De onvoltooid verleden tijd vormt men door de stam te combineren met -te(n) of -de(n), zoals 'werkte', 'maakte'.

 Ik ... mijn afspraak via de telefoon.

-(I confirmed my appointment by phone.)
+(I confirmed my appointment over the phone.)

 4. Wandelen: